janeadams/janeadams.github.io/experience/advice.md

 ## You will do a lot of "up-managing".
 There is a delicate art to giving homework to people senior than you.
 You'll get really good at drafting short emails with clear action items and obvious links.
 Kind of like how artists might blur their vision to get an impression of the key features of a painting, you should review all emails you write to senior academics while walking home from the subway at 11pm, or babysitting 2 small children, or while making coffee at 5am.
 They are busy, tired people.
 That doesn’t mean they don’t care, they just need some help prioritizing what to care about first.

-## Make a budget.
-Make a budget.
-PhD stipends in CS might feel like a lot to an undergrad, but compared to industry and compared to HCOL rents...
-You'll need a budget.
-And roommates.
-Preferably roommates who are also PhD students.

 ## Say no.
 You will be asked to do a lot of things for free, to support your career or give back to your community or get a unique learning experience.
 Don't *always* say no to these things, but know that every time you say "yes" to something, you are inherently saying "no" to something else in the future.
 Be wary of overcommitting your time; it is better to operate at 80% capacity and have some time to spare for emergencies or sick days, than to operate at 110% capacity and be known as the person who always overpromises and then flakes out.